Orlando Bridgeman, 5th Earl of Bradford: Career

-Bridgeman joined the 3rd (Militia) Battalion of The Royal Scots (Lothian Regiment), and was appointed a captain on 29 April 1899.
+Bridgeman joined the 3rd (Edinburgh Light Infantry Militia) Battalion, Royal Scots, and was appointed a captain on 29 April 1899.
 The battalion was embodied in December 1899 to serve in the Second Boer War, and in early March 1900 left Queenstown, Ireland on the SS Oriental for South Africa.
 He fought in the war after arrival in 1900, and again in 1902, returning from Cape Town to the United Kingdom with most of his regiment in May 1902.
 He again fought in the First World War from 1915 as a lieutenant-colonel.
+He played country house cricket in the 1890s.
 Bridgeman was appointed Honorary Colonel of the King's Shropshire Light Infantry in 1939.

 Bridgeman was assistant private secretary to Robert Gascoyne-Cecil, 3rd Marquess of Salisbury in his posts as Secretary of State for Foreign Affairs between 1898 and 1900 and as Prime Minister of the United Kingdom for a few weeks during the summer of 1902.
 Salisbury resigned on 11 July 1902, and Lord Newport subsequently was private secretary to Salisbury's successor Arthur Balfour from July 1902 until 1905.
 Having joined the House of Lords on his father's death, Bridgeman became Government Whip in 1919, a post he held until 1924.
 He was Justice of the Peace for Shropshire and represented the latter county as well as Warwickshire as Deputy Lieutenant, too.
 In 1932 he served as treasurer of the Royal Salop Infirmary in Shrewsbury.

 Family

 On 21 July 1904, he married The Hon.
-Margaret Cecilia Bruce (28 October 1882 – 16 April 1949), daughter of Henry Bruce, 2nd Baron Aberdare.
+Margaret Cecilia Bruce, daughter of Henry Bruce, 2nd Baron Aberdare.
 They had five children: